szczyglis-dev/py-gpt/docs/source/plugins.rst

 **Executing Code**

 The plugin provides local Python execution for model-generated code and for code started manually from the ``Python/OS`` window.
 It uses the active conversation's runtime ``data`` workdir, so a project with a custom data workdir is handled automatically.
 Execution can run directly on the host or through the selected sandbox backend.
-The ``Sandbox`` selector currently provides ``Disabled`` and ``Docker``; additional sandbox backends can be added independently of the interpreter mode.
+The ``Sandbox`` selector provides ``Disabled``, ``Built-in sandbox``, and ``Docker``.

 The ``Use IPython`` option selects which Python tool set is exposed to the model: